pytorch/pytorch/docs/source/notes/extending.rst

   to calling backward.
 However, supporting this optimization means your custom autograd function has to handle gradients that are represented in this way and is thus opt-in.
 Default value is True.

-**Step 3:** If your `~Function` does not support double backward it is recommended that you explicitly declare this by decorating backward with the :func:`~function.once_differentiable`.
+**Step 3:** If your `~Function` does not support double backward you should explicitly declare this by decorating backward with the :func:`~function.once_differentiable`.
 With this decorator, attempts to perform double backward through your function will produce an error.
 See our double backward tutorial for more information on double backward.